arl/tmux-gitbar/README.md

 # Changelog

+### v1.3.1, 2016-08-07
+- Replace default BRANCH_SYMBOL with u8997 symbol
+- Fix issue 10: some symbols do not render with the stock font

 ### v1.3.0, 2016-04-02
 - `tmux-gitbar.conf` is not version controlled any more, and generated at first launch, allowing to update tmux-gitbar without overwriting user-customized